My New Word Processor

 Softmaker’s Textmaker is a German program, so it does have special capabilities for the German market, but you don’t have to use them.
 The 2016 office suite is a paid for version.

 I downloaded the trial version to evaluate it, and I liked it very much.
 Softmaker offer two versions, Standard, at $70 and Professional, for $90.
 Each cover three computers owned by the same person.
-However, if you download the free version, and upgrade from that (click the Upgrade button inside FreeOffice) the upgrade prices are $40 and $60.
+However, if you download the free version, and upgrade from that (click the Upgrade button inside FreeOffice) the upgrade prices are about half the price.

 It has a very nice choice of views, including the one I use when I write, the Continuous view.
 It’s better than the Web view in Microsoft Office and LibreOffice, because it is more accurate to the way it looks on the page.